Cazzy-Aporbo/Sisu/README.md

 </div>

 Each series tells a different story.
-Mint is for beginnings, Jade for perfection, Emerald for value, Forest for depth.
+Mint is for beginnings, Spring for surge, Sea for fluidity, Teal for balance.
 Choose consciously.
 Color is never just color in Sisu—it's intention made visible.

 ### The Breathing Gradient

 Watch closely.
 This gradient actually breathes.
 Each band represents a respiratory cycle of code—inhale (light), hold (medium), exhale (dark).
 This is the rhythm at which Sisu processes information, the metabolic rate of compressed computation.

 <div align="center">

+**The Green Breath**

 ![](https://img.shields.io/badge/-█-F0FDF4?style=for-the-badge&logoColor=F0FDF4)
 ![](https://img.shields.io/badge/-█-E8FCF1?style=for-the-badge&logoColor=E8FCF1)